 Extensive use of video in the project eventually led to making the documentary Puppet Festival released on VHS in 2001 just as the world was switching to DVDs!
 Enough of that nonsense.
 Two recent movies are distributed online: “LetterHome” and Eight Songs for a Wheat Harvest.

-Upon renovating, then moving to the former St. Michael Catholic Church of Snohomish — partner Karen Guzak’s big idea — my fascination with the history of our riverside town resulted in a book of historic images released by Arcadia Publishers in 2007, Early Snohomish.
-Beginning with the release of the book, I wrote a monthly column in the local newspaper and blog, Snohomish: Then and Now — which is having a rebirth here.
+Upon renovating, then moving to the former St. Michael Catholic Church of Snohomish — partner Karen Guzak’s big idea — my fascination with the history of our riverside town resulted in a book of historic images published by Arcadia Publishers in 2007, Early Snohomish.
+Beginning with the release of the book, I wrote a monthly column in the local newspaper and blog, Snohomish: Then and Now — now archived.

 Currently a volunteer photo archivist with the Snohomish Historical Society, following my two-year service as its president in 2008/2010.

-And most happy to report that my book, J. S. White: Our First Architect, written in collaboration with Seattle photographer Otto Greule, is in production with an expected release date of July 4th 2017!
+And most happy to report that my book, J. S. White: Our First Architect, written in collaboration with Seattle photographer Otto Greule, was released July 13, 2017!

 . . . .